-Don’t get me wrong, by now I know that your application is on its way or probably have arrived at someone’s desk for final approval.
+Don’t get me wrong; by now I know that your application is on its way or probably have arrived at someone’s desk for final approval.
 Let it play in your head multiple times and savor that moment, a noble job waiting for you to unwrap.
 More than its sweet victory hanging by the scaffold of challenges I once congratulate you for making that choice, I know it’s not easy.

-I took the very same path like you and have fought battles long and hard, that I wish someone told me the exact same thing I am going to share to all of you.
+I took the very same path like you and have fought battles long and hard, that I wish someone told me the same thing I am going to share to all of you.

-From an old soldier to a new one I will give you my worn out map on how to get through the obstacles in our own war field of teaching, use it to come out as a better soldier – each and accomplished dream of your student will be your badge worn for life.
+From an old soldier to a new one I will give you my worn out map on how to get through the obstacles in our war field of teaching, use it to come out as a better soldier – each and accomplished dream of your student will be your badge worn for life.

-This brings me to the very basic knowledge of Educational Statistics, your primary responsibility as a pursuant of this profession is be aware of the data where our education flunks and improve on them.
+This brings me to the fundamental knowledge of Educational Statistics, your primary responsibility as a pursuant of this profession is to be aware of the data where our education flunks and improve on them.
 These data collated will help you not only in planning but making a rock solid formation on how you will be consistent on teaching.
-School drop-outs, prefect records, children who can’t afford to study creates pattern for you to study and figure out what’s wrong.
+School drop-outs, prefect records, children who can’t afford to study creates a pattern for you to research and figure out what’s wrong.

-In your two-year contract, you don’t have time to test the waters and take into consideration your demons, now is the time to do it.
-Once you enter the classroom the statistics I told you about will be your students.
-The lowest scoring kid in the national examination will be on your class, the student who fail 3x is sitting at the corner, these numbers will become faces, faces that will be familiar because you will see them everyday.
+In your contract, you don’t have time to test the waters and take into consideration your demons, now is the time to do it.
+Once you enter the classroom, the statistics I told you about will be your students.
+The lowest scoring kid in the national examination will be on your class, the student who fails 3x is sitting at the corner, these numbers will become faces, faces that will be familiar because you will see them every day.
 Those numbers have the chance to change because you can now mold these students.
 Hold on to them because these are your future badges.

-Now if you’re thinking that the students are the only challenge in the system, you’re wrong.
+Now if you think that the students are the only challenge in the system, you’re wrong.
 Being a public school, under the government directive, it wouldn’t come as a surprise that it might be rotten to the core.
 With the sight of government officials being fatigued on this kind of system, don’t let yourself be like them, hold on to your passion.
 Do not expect a complete team in this battle, and if it seems that you’re the captain, lead them.
-Be contagious and your passion will spread like a disease.
+Be contagious, and your passion will spread like a disease.
 There will always be politics but don’t play that game as it will taint you and divert your attention from the real target.
 For whatever it is worth, be the soldier that comes out of the battle alive.

 What we need are teachers like you strong-armed with his passion that will promote chance and uphold quality education amidst any circumstances.
 A soldiered heart willing to fight against the system, but also soft enough to render love for the students’ dream.
-We may be few and outnumbered but I am confident we will fight until the end.
+We may be few and outnumbered, but I am confident we will fight until the end.

 If one day I see you at the war zone, smile at me and I will personally congratulate you knowing you never gave up.